risk-first/website/Map-And-Territory-Risk.md

 ![Hype Cycle for something that turns out to be a _bad_ idea](images/numbers/hype3.png)

-The above chart shows an initially promising idea that turns out to be terrible, and there is a "Period of Inoculation" where the population realise their mistake.
-There is "negative hype" as they work to phase out the offending idea.
+The above chart shows an initially promising idea that turns out to be terrible.
+That is, the **Knowledge** value of it ends up being significantly less than the **Map and Territory Risk** of using it.
+Hence, there is a "Period of Inoculation" where the population realise their mistake - there is "negative hype" as they work to phase out the offending idea.

 SLOC is not on its own a _bad idea_, but using it as a metric for developer productivity _is_: